-Once you decide you can afford a trip, it’s important to investigate travel restrictions and testing requirements you may encounter.
-This is especially crucial for international travel destinations.
-Depending on where you plan to travel, these requirements can lead to significantly higher costs.
+Once you decide how much vacation you can afford, it’s important to investigate travel restrictions and testing requirements you may encounter.
+This is especially true for international travel destinations.

 Assess costs before you book

-Michelle Halpern, founder of Live Like It’s the Weekend encourages people to take as much time as possible on this step.
+Michelle Halpern, founder of Live Like It’s the Weekend, encourages people to take time before booking.
 “As a traveler, the best thing you can do right now is to plan ahead as much as possible and research your itinerary before you book to make sure you know the true costs associated with your trip.”

-Our travel experts warn that costs this year can be very different from what you may be accustomed to.
-So, don’t rely on past wisdom and estimates.
-Look for actual prices available now and keep these tips in mind:
+Travel experts warn that costs this year will be very different… So, don’t rely on past experiences and estimates.
+Look for the prices available now and keep these tips in mind:

 Be aware your airline miles may not get you as far

-Kristin Addis, founder of Be My Travel Muse also warns travel rewards credit card users that their miles may not be worth what they used to be.
+Kristin Addis also warns travel rewards credit card users that their miles may not be worth what they used to be.

 Look for low-cost alternatives, but beware of hidden costs

-Traditionally, one smart way to cut the cost of a vacation would be to take a different type of trip, such as a home swap or a volunteer vacation.
+Traditionally, one smart way to cut the cost of a vacation is to take a different type of trip, such as a home swap or a volunteer vacation.